 #4 – Engage and Empower Employees

-Changing organizational culture isn’t a top down initiatives.
-It requires buy in from everyone in the organization.
+Changing organizational culture isn’t a top-down initiative.
+It requires buy-in from everyone in the organization.
 That means that organizational leaders need to be proactive in engaging and empowering employees.

 Employees need to understand what the desired culture is — and why.
 Leaders must harvest participation and ownership among employees, including involving them in decision-making and culture-building.